-(universal, funded from taxation, and free at the point of use), proportion of gross domestic product spent on health, and national policy guidance provided for the evidence-based management of acute myocardial infarction.^{21,22} Differences are that Sweden has more rapid diffusion of some new technologies,23 more complete use of evidence-based practice,9 and a more established system for evaluating and reporting the quality and outcomes of care24 than the UK.
+Prof Harry Hemingway, Farr Institute of Health Informatics Research at UCL Partners, University College London, 222 Euston Road, London NW1 2DA, UK h.hemingway@ucl.ac.uk See Online for appendix health, and national policy guidance provided for the evidence-based management of acute myocardial infarction.
+Differences are that Sweden has more rapid diffusion of some new technologies, more complete use of evidence-based practice, and a more established system for evaluating and reporting the quality and outcomes of care than the UK.